 - Do surveys or polls in IG to see where people are at with your content.

-- Remove 0 post accounts with lots of followers, and accounts who haven't engaged with your content over time.
+- Use social media follower tools like Follower Tracker or Social Audit Pro to help analyze and remove ghost followers.
+Remove 0 post accounts with lots of followers, and accounts who haven't engaged with your content over time.

 If you have any comments or questions, please comment below.
 I am consistently working on all of these aspects with my photography accounts on IG.

 Also, if you're a dancer interested in Dance Photography, or you would like your own photo session, don't hesitate to contact me at Brian Balloon Photography in Rowlett.
 I am a photographer with a focus on dance and portraits (though I do all types of photography) and would love have a session with you!